The New York Yankees (+180) host the Houston Astros (-220) at Yankee Stadium on Sunday in Game 4 with the visitors in po...

 The club won five straight World Series titles from 1949 to 1953, plus they won in 1956 and 1958.
 The club was dominated by a thorough lineup of legends like Mickey Mantle, Phil Rizzuto, Yogi Berra, Billy Martin, Whitey Ford, Eddie Lopat and Johnny Sain.
-The Yankees also had 104 wins in 1954, but they lost the AL pennant to the Cleveland Indians, who had 111 victories.
+The Yankees also had 104 wins in 1954, but they lost the AL pennant to the Cleveland Guardians, who had 111 victories.

 Mickey Mantle was the star of the team throughout the 1950s.
 He won three AL MVP titles and had 536 home runs in his eighteen-year career with the Yankees.
 Pitcher Don Larsen threw a perfect game during the 1956 World Series and it stands as the only perfect game in World Series history.

 Catcher Lawrence “Yogi” Berra also made history with the Yankees by being a part of ten World Series champions.
 He holds more World Series rings than any player in MLB history.
 The prominent and always-quotable catcher was an eighteen-time All-Star and three-time AL MVP.
 He had a .285 average and 358 home runs from 1946 to 1965.

 The next World Series victories for the Yankees came in 1961 and 1962, Ralph Houk’s first two seasons as the manager.
 The 1961 team went 109-53, with Roger Maris hitting a then-record 61 home runs.
 Mantle had 54 home runs and was walked 126 times.